Webinars > UIL WBGT Recommendations Webinar

 There are still some misconceptions about WBGT and how it relates to actual temperatures outside.
 But it’s measured on its own scale and doesn’t directly correlate with heat index.

 Adopting WBGT aligns with best safety practices for athletes.
-That’s why the UIL recommended its use, even though heat index guidelines were still just a recommendation before.
+That’s why the UIL recommended using WBGT, even though heat index guidelines were still just a recommendation before.

 Challenges of Implementation

-For athletic staff like Woodall, the priority is always student athlete safety.
+For athletic staff like Mike Hopper and Woodall, the priority is always student athlete safety.
 But implementing the new WBGT guidelines does create some challenges.

 Modifying practice times is one hurdle.
 Many students rely on bus transportation, so switching to early morning practices before school requires creative solutions.
 Some options include coordinated carpools or running special bus routes.